How to Develop a Focused, Motivated Dog Who Loves Tugging

 If you have a dog that has no interest in tugging, do not give up.
 This guide will help you introduce tugging to your dog in a way that will leave the dog wanting to come back for more."

 “I find myself referring back to the course materials over and over”

 “I highly recommend BDA’s Complete Guide to Tugging.
 Prior to the course, my dog enjoyed tugging, but through the course I have learned SO much more!
 The following includes just a few of the myriad of things I’ve learned: how to tug safely for both human and dog, how to present various types of tugs, how to get the dog to release the tug, and which tugs are best for which types of training scenarios.
 I find myself referring back to the course materials over and over to improve my use of tugging as a reward in training, to enhance my partnership with my dog, and to just plain have fun!"

 The course is organized into 10 Modules with text and 39 videos.
 The organized structure lets you jump in with any puppy or dog at any age or skill level.
 You can also mark each unit as "completed" to track your progress.

 LIVE Q&A Sessions with Sarah and Esteban

-Once a month, we will hold a live Q&A for all course participants.
+Every other month, we will hold a live Q&A for all course participants.
 Submit your questions to get guidance on your training.
 This Q&A session will be available to all participants whether or not they registered as an auditor or worker.
 However, if you prefer to have access to us in between these session and have the ability to submit video, then you should register for a working spot.
 These sessions will be recorded and replays will be added to the course materials for people who are not able to attend the live event.